Egoli Air

-Egoli Air is an airline based in Johannesburg, South Africa.
-It operates charter flights both domestically and to destinations throughout Africa.
-Its main base is OR Tambo International Airport, Johannesburg.
+Egoli Air was an airline based in Johannesburg, South Africa.
+It operated charter flights both domestically and to destinations throughout Africa.
+Its main base was OR Tambo International Airport, Johannesburg.

 History

 The airline was established in 1986 and started operations in June 1986 as Million Air Aviation; it was rebranded as Million Air Charter in 1994 and took the current name in 2004.

+During the 2006 Financial Year, 1time Airlines purchased Egoli Air and got its McDonnell Douglas Fleet, then Egoli Air became a Charter Airline under the 1time name.

+1time Airlines filed for Business rescue (The South African equivalent of Chapter 11 Bankruptcy) in August of 2012 and ceased operations on the 2nd of November on that year following financial difficulties.
+Coincidentally, a Zimbabwean Budget airline called Fresh Air was supposed to launch on that same day in a partnership with them.

 Fleet

-The Egoli Air fleet consists of the following aircraft (at March 2007):
+The Egoli Air fleet consisted of the following aircraft (As of March 2007):